 I still enjoy fishing Beaver Dam, but it’s not the same for some reason.
 Maybe it is because I am older and less limber, a critical factor for stealthy, crouching approaches to these skittish, wild trout.
 In fact, in August 2002 I snapped back my ring finger after slipping off a rock (well, I had to save my little six-foot rod so I held that high in my right hand while bracing for the fall with my left).
 I dislocated my left-hand ring finger, but was able to snap it back into place.
 For a while I had to wear my wedding ring on my right hand… it wouldn’t fit on my left hand.

 In addition to the wild trout, Beaver Dam’s other attraction is its remoteness.
 In the first fifteen or twenty years I fished it you needed four-wheel dive to access the “wilderness campground” below the spillway where the best fly fishing was to be found.
-I believe that two-rut jeep track, coupled to the end of the thirty-mile dirt road into the park that gets got quite gutted and muddy when it rained, kept out the rift raft, so to speak.
+I believe that two-rut jeep track, coupled to the end of the thirty-mile dirt road into the park that gets quite gutted and muddy when it rains, keeps out the rift raft, so to speak.
 For me, that effort was always worth the seclusion and the reward of those wild little rainbows.